sf-wdi-18/notes/deploy_node_mongo.md

 2. Make sure you have installed the heroku toolbelt - [https://toolbelt.heroku.com/](https://toolbelt.heroku.com/)

-3. Then create a heroku remote repo.
+3. Then create a heroku remote repo from your project directory by running the following:

 	```bash
 	heroku create